 Raspberry Pi keyboard and mouse, for Raspberry Pi by Kinnier Dufort

-Jeanette Numbers is the co-founder of Loft, a product development studio that is "passionate about bringing life to life-changing ideas."
+Jeanette Numbers is the co-founder of Nova, a product development studio that is "passionate about bringing life to life-changing ideas."
 Their client projects span a variety of areas including consumer, med tech, iOT, and mobility.
-Loft has offices in Providence, RI and San Francisco, CA.
+Nova has offices in Providence, RI and San Francisco, CA.

 Angela Medlin is the founder and director of FAAS (pronounced 'faze', stands for Functional Apparel & Accessories Studio) Design Collab, located in Portland.
 FAAS is a "learn by doing" design education program that seeks to close the gap between under-represented creatives and the footwear/apparel industry.
 FAAS partners directly with global apparel and footwear brands to help students make connections for industry jobs or future entrepreneurial endeavors.